USS Pope (DD-225): Battle of the Badung Strait

 Pope's next big action came in yet another attempt to halt a Japanese invasion, this time to Bali.
 She sailed with John D Ford and the Dutch destroyer Piet Hein, but this time supported by larger ships as they escorted the Dutch light cruisers De Ruyter and Java.
-In the night of 19 February, Pope was stationed near the rear of the collum when at 22:30 the Japanese ships were spotted in the distance; the troop transport Sasago Maru escorted by a pair of destroyers, the Asashio and Ōshio.
-The cruisers opened fire while Pope stood by with the collum closing the range, but over the course of 10 minutes no hits were.
+In the night of 19 February, Pope was stationed near the rear of the column when at 22:30 the Japanese ships were spotted in the distance; the troop transport Sasago Maru escorted by a pair of destroyers, the Asashio and Ōshio.
+The cruisers opened fire while Pope stood by with the column closing the range, but over the course of 10 minutes no hits were.
 In stark contrast, as soon as the destroyers were within range of the enemy, gunfire from Asashio quickly crippled Piet Hien, before one of her torpedoes struck the Dutch destroyer and blew her in half with the loss of most of her crew.
 Immediately afterwards, Pope narrowly avoided a collision with John D Ford and fired 2 torpedoes at Asashio, then another at Ōshio, but the guns of Asashio and Ōshio quickly opened fire and straddled Pope multiple times.
 Under the assumption she was being engaged by enemy cruisers, Pope quickly expended all her torpedoes at Sasago Maru, and responded with her equally ineffective gunfire, and retired from the scene while John D Ford did the same.
 With their destroyers out of the fight, De Ruyter and Java joined Pope in retreat and secured a victory for the first stage of the battle of the Badung Strait for the Japanese.